-cavities boxes or provide nesting or denning selected habitat for species.
-Number and location of nest boxes should be consistent with habitat needs and territorial requirements of the target species, and sufficient over the area to provide a real supplement to the target population and address identified severe limiting factor as part of a comprehensive wildlife management plan.
+The installation of artificial boxes or cavities to provide nesting or denning habitat for selected species.
+Number and location of nest boxes should be consistent with habitat needs and territorial requirements of the target species, and sufficient over the area to provide a supplement to the target population address and identified severe limiting factor as part of a comprehensive wildlife management plan.